outlandishideas/social-monitor/README.md

 Run `npm install` to install gulp dependencies, and compile css

+Run `gulp` to set up CSS and JavaScript files

 ## Configuration

 Configuration files are currently split between two locations.
 The Zend Framework configuration can be found in the `application/configs` folder.
 The Symfony Container configuration can be found in the base folder.